https://www.glwd.org/about-us/press/our-story/

 Our Story

-In 1985, a hospice worker named Ganga Stone paid a visit to an AIDS patient that changed her life.
+In 1985, a hospice volunteer named Ganga Stone paid a visit to an AIDS patient that changed her life.
 The patient, Richard Sale, was too ill to cook for himself.
 Ganga’s compassion took hold, a meal was prepared and delivered on the next visit, and an epiphany was born: Something as basic as delivering a meal could bring dignity and recognition to a desperate situation.

 Ganga’s experience then drove her to a second epiphany.
 The severity of Richard’s situation demanded something more than simply delivering food.
 It required preparing nutritionally-tailored meals that would support an individual’s specific medical treatment.
 She researched his needs and was on her way again, with a new meal in hand, when she was stopped by a minister in the neighborhood who recognized her.
 He asked what she was doing, she told him, and he replied, “you’re not just delivering food … you’re delivering God’s love.”